 Even though she’s lived in Tucson since she was two years old, Laura considers herself a true Tucsonan and feels extremely connected to her local community.
 In her free time she enjoys the outdoors, volunteering, practicing yoga, cooking for her large family, and trying to stay humble and grounded.

-Laura is supported by her husband of 15 years, Michael, three sons, their girlfriends, four rescue dogs, and a loving extended family.
+Laura is supported by her husband of more than 15 years, Michael, three sons, their significant others, many rescue dogs and a loving extended family.